Genymobile/scrcpy/FAQ.md

 [scaling behavior]: https://github.com/Genymobile/scrcpy/issues/40#issuecomment-424466723

-If your computer definition is far smaller than your screen, then you'll get poor quality.
+If the definition of your client window is far smaller than that of your device screen, then you'll get poor quality.
+This is especially visible on text.
 See [#40].

 [#40]: https://github.com/Genymobile/scrcpy/issues/40